 Philosophy: ethics, collected by philosophy selector, B-BJ

-History: history of churches; impacts of religion on history and society, collected by British history/studies selector, French studies selector, medieval/Renaissance/early modern studies selector, and area studies bibliographers, gender studies selector, political science selector, classics selector, BL-BX, D-DX, E, F, H-HX, J-JX.
+History: history of churches; impacts of religion on history and society, collected by British history/studies selector, French studies selector, medieval/Renaissance/early modern studies selector, American history selector, and area studies bibliographers, gender studies selector, political science selector, classics selector, BL-BX, D-DX, E, F, H-HX, J-JX.
 Religious studies selector usually collects in BL-BX only.
 Area studies bibliographers are supposed to collect works about the intersection of religions and society/politics/economics/culture, etc. in their areas of the world.

 Art: aesthetics; religious themes as subjects, collected by art librarian, N-NX